Grandmas chocolate pie DSC7409

 • Remove the chocolate filling from the heat and stir in the vanilla and butter.

-• Meanwhile, as you make the custard, poke holes in the piecrust with a fork and bake it until it’s brown, about 20 minutes.
+• Meanwhile, as you make the custard, place the uncooked piecrust in a shallow 9-inch pie pan.
+Poke holes in the piecrust with a fork, then bake in the oven until lightly browned, about 20 minutes.

-• Pour the chocolate custard into the baked pie shell and top with the beaten egg whites.
-Bake it until it the peaks on the meringue are lightly browned, about 10 minutes.
+• Once the crust is browned, remove from the oven.
+Spread the chocolate custard evenly into the shell, then evenly top with the beaten egg whites.
+Bake uncovered until the peaks on the meringue are lightly browned, about 10 minutes.
 Serve warm.

 • Grandma says: “It’s real good hot, wonderful cold and you can even eat it frozen—then it’s like a popsicle!”